- What are the minimum requirements for being a PAWS volunteer?

 How do I become a PAWS volunteer?

 You must be 18 years of age to work with or around animals at PAWS.
-The first step to becoming a volunteer is to register for a new volunteer orientation and complete an online profile.
+The first step to becoming a volunteer is to fill out a volunteer application.

 I want to volunteer at Cat City.
 Can I attend a new volunteer orientation in Seattle?